mikedane/giraffeacademy.com/content/static-site-generators/hugo/_index.md

 ## Give Hugo a Try

 If you’re looking for an easy way to get your static website up and running then give Hugo a try.
 It’s free, open source, and it plays nice with markdown and HTML.
-Here at Mike Dane, we have everything you need to get started with Hugo.
+Here at 🦒, we have everything you need to get started with Hugo.
 Our lessons cover all of the main features of Hugo and give you tips to make your site the best it can be.